sparc-camp/sparc-camp.github.io/content/projects.md

 nav_order: 2
 ---

-SPARC offers capital for its alumni to pursue impactful projects.
-We think there are many great ideas out there with too few hands working on them, and we’d like to lower the financial barrier for taking action.
-If you are a SPARC alumni, you can [apply for a grant]({{"https://docs.google.com/forms/d/1VBd863FWkIYxnwOLFgio-IyINgTZKFruTdmpJGXsYRI/"}}) or read [our FAQ]({{"https://docs.google.com/document/d/1EkBPRHep_EulB-HnfZ8FLLQBVW_tVMrJO874busQ-a8/"}}).
+On the side, SPARC sponsors projects with high impact potential.
 Below are some of the projects we’ve sponsored.

 ### Hack Lodge